xbmc/kodi-tv/src/content/article/kodi-nexus-rc-1/index.md

   * Add speech to text service implementation (usable from keyboard dialog)
 * **Windows and Xbox**

   * Kodi RC 1 has been submitted to the Microsoft Store as an update.
 Users should start receiving this shortly.
-You may have to uninstall and reinstall your Xbox version, because the OS is not updating cleanly correctly.
+Be aware that you may have to uninstall and reinstall your Xbox version, because the OS is not updating cleanly.

 **Skinning**